lorena-zuzic/benzene_mapping/README.md

 Make sure that the benzenes are not embedded in the membrane or in the protein interior!

 Next, we need to generate a benzene topology file which will contain information for all benzenes in the system.
-They are treated as separate residues of a same "molecule" because this allows us to add exclusions into the topology file.
+They are treated as separate residues of a same "molecule" because this allows us to add exclusions between different benzene molecules.

 echo "BNZV" | gmx editconf -f protein_50bnzv.gro -n index.ndx -o 50bnzv.gro